Frojd/react-sass-starterkit/README.md

 ## Description

-A slim frontend boilerplate for work with react and sass, using webpack as taskrunner and devserver for testing components.
+An opinoated frontend boilerplate for work with react and sass, using webpack as taskrunner and devserver for testing components.
 It will automatically find new components in the components folder and if you want it will reload changes automatically.

 It also includes a small cli for scaffolding new components quickly.